Thai Iced Tea Recipe – Just like the restaurants

 There are several brands of thai tea mix and the one that our test kitchen used was Pantai Thai Tea Mix.
-These mixes are what many Thai restaurants use for their thai iced teas.
-These Thai tea mixes are dyed with yellow food coloring (look on the package) and that’s what gives it it’s bright orange color.
+These mixes are what many Thai restaurants use.
+The mixes are dyed with yellow food coloring (look on the package) and that’s what gives it it’s bright orange color.
 Also, Thai tea has a vanilla aroma to it.
 So if you want to have the brilliant orange color and flavors like most of the Thai restaurants, then this is one of the brands of thai tea to buy : Panthai.

 The creamy goodness in this drink comes from half and half.
 If you want, you can use other creamers such as coconut milk, whole milk or sweetened condensed milk.
 What ever you use, make sure to consider the sweetness of those creamers because they’ll change the sugar level of the overall thai iced tea once added to the brewed tea mix.

 Add some fun straws and what you have is some awesome drink that all your friends will be blown away at how delicious it is!
-It’s literally, dessert in a glass.
+This thai iced tea recipe is literally, dessert in a glass.
+And if you’re craving another great drink, try bulletproof coffee!

 This is the mix we commonly find in Asian store around us.
 Just like the restaurants.

-Another Thai tea mix which many of our readers have suggested.
+Another mix which many of our readers have suggested.
 Number One!

 Go traditional with this Thai Tea Filter.
 Get a second one for coffee too!